nailedinch/nailedinch/README.md

 I don't like describing my interests outside of a dialogue and believe in chance encounters, so ask me personally about anything else (ok, I'm lazy, I'll make the lists later)

+I can't always view all your cards and info profiles due to their unavailability in my country.
+My vpn has been working like shit lately, so if I come to you, but I'm on your dni or anything else, gently purr at me, I'm not doing this on purpose.

 **Dni:**
 basic, antis, rps, systems or under 15